SamuelSchlesinger/glsp/README.md

 # GLSP

-An implementation of the general linear sum sigma protocol from Boneh-Shoup.
+An implementation of the general linear sum sigma protocol from Boneh-Shoup 19.5.3.